-The Issuer's obligations under Subordinated Notes will be unsecured and wholly subordinated to the claims of (a) creditors of the Issuer whose claims are admitted to proof in the winding-up of the Issuer and who are unsubordinated creditors of the Issuer, and (b) creditors of the Issuer whose claims are or are expressed to be subordinated to the claims of other creditors of the Issuer (other than those whose claims relate to obligations which constitute, or would, but for any applicable limitation on the amount of such capital, constitute Tier 1 instruments or Tier 2 instruments of the Issuer, or whose claims otherwise rank or are expressed to rank pari passu with, or junior to, the claims of holders of the Subordinated Notes); "Tier 1 instruments" has the meaning given to it by the Applicable Banking Regulations from time to time; "Applicable Banking Regulations" means at any time the laws, regulations, requirements, guidelines and policies relating to capital adequacy then in effect in Portugal and applicable to the Issuer, including, without limitation to the generality of the foregoing, those regulations, requirements, guidelines and policies relating to capital adequacy then in effect of the Relevant Authority and/or any regulation, directive or other binding rules, standards or decisions adopted by the institutions of the European Union; and "Relevant Authority" means Banco de Portugal, the European Central Bank or such other authority (whether in Portugal or elsewhere) having primary responsibility for prudential supervision of the Issuer.
+The Issuer's obligations under Subordinated Notes will be unsecured and wholly subordinated to the claims of (a) creditors of the Issuer whose claims are admitted to proof in the winding-up of the Issuer and who are unsubordinated creditors of the Issuer, and (b) creditors of the Issuer whose claims are or are expressed to be subordinated to the claims of other creditors of the Issuer (other than those whose claims relate to obligations which constitute, or would, but for any applicable limitation on the amount of such capital, constitute Tier 1 instruments or Tier 2 instruments of the Issuer, or whose claims otherwise rank or are expressed to rank pari passu with, or junior to, the claims of holders of the Subordinated Notes); "Tier 1 instruments" has the meaning given to it by the Applicable Banking Regulations from time to time; "Tier 2 instruments" has the meaning given to it by the Applicable Banking Regulations from time to time; "Applicable Banking Regulations" means at any time the laws, regulations, requirements, guidelines and policies relating to capital adequacy then in effect in Portugal and applicable to the Issuer, including, without limitation to the generality of the foregoing, those regulations, requirements, guidelines and policies relating to capital adequacy then in effect of the Relevant Authority and/or any regulation, directive or other binding rules, standards or decisions adopted by the institutions of the European Union; and "Relevant Authority" means Banco de Portugal, the European Central Bank or such other authority (whether in Portugal or elsewhere) having primary responsibility for prudential supervision of the Issuer.
 Although Subordinated Notes may pay a higher rate of interest than comparable Notes which are not subordinated, there is a real risk that an investor in Subordinated Notes will lose all or some of his investment should the Issuer become insolvent or the Notes subject to loss absorption.
+Furthermore, depending on how Article 48(7) of Directive (EU) 2019/879 of the European Parliament and of the Council of 20 May 2019 is implemented in Portugal, it is possible that other subordinated creditors of the Issuer who previously ranked pari passu with or junior to the holders of Subordinated Notes may rank above the holders of Subordinated Notes in the event that the instruments held by such subordinated creditors cease to be own funds of the Issuer.